-The credit hours required to earn our degrees may be earned through a combination of studies offered through MCBC, and the credit we allow for your religious training and life work experience.
-Studies through "Mamre Christian Bible College" will move you from religion to a relationship with Jesus Christ.
+The credit hours required to earn our degrees may also be earned through a combination of studies offered through MCBC.
+We allow credit for your religious training and life work experience.

 How Credits are Earned

 Each degree and major, at each level, has a required core curriculum.
 Each student is assigned an academic advisor who will assist and help develop the course study program you wish to follow.
 Once this is done, a variety of methods may be used to fulfill the requirements for the desired degree.

 Each learning activity will be translated into course work, evaluated by your instructor and listed on your transcript.
 Some of the methods used to obtain credits include, but are not limited to, the following (this applies to both classroom, seminars, and satellite students):

 - Transcripts of courses from other colleges, universities, and institutions

 - Workshops, seminars, training programs, other degree programs

 - We allow some credit toward degrees based upon your religious life experience and/or religious training

 Students can show the level of knowledge they have acquired in different subject areas through standardized tests and potentially earn credit for class equivalency.

 Course Load Requirement: Workload expectations in this policy are an estimate of the amount of work needed for an average student to earn an average grade.
 Course grades are based on the quality of the work submitted, not on hours of effort.
 Workload expectations per credit do not vary with the method of delivery of the course or the length of the academic term.
 The minimum full-time load for undergraduate students is 9-12 credits.
 The minimum full-time load for a six-week summer term is 4-6 credits.